-This New Study Shows There's Tons Of Feminists Around The World
+This New Study Shows There Are Tons Of Feminists Around The World

 Here’s the bad news: The results suggest that the idea “is making more progress around the world than the reality,” an Ipsos spokesperson said.

-If you want to nerd out on their science stuff, you can read their methodology.
+If you want to nerd out on their science stuff, you can read the study’s methodology.

 1. A majority of women describe themselves as feminists — except in Germany and Russia.

 Nearly 85% of Indians agreed that they’re feminists, which Ipsos defined as “someone who advocates and supports equal opportunities for women.”
-61% of Americans claim the label.
+Of Americans, 61% claim the label.
 The lowest number of feminists apparently live in Germany, where only 37% agreed they were feminists.
 (Russia was in close pursuit of last place, with 39% of people saying they’re feminists.)

 2. Actually, Russia thinks its women have it pretty good.